SourceBox-LLC/FineFoundry/docs/user-guide/training-tab.md

 - **Training target**
   - **Runpod - Pod**: train on a remote GPU pod using Runpod.
-  - **local**: train in a local Docker container on your own GPU/CPU.
+  - **Local**: train in a local Docker container on your own GPU/CPU.
 - **Skill level**
   - **Beginner**: simplifies choices and exposes safe presets.
   - **Expert**: shows full hyperparameter and infra controls.